-Enhancing Inclusive Employee Experiences: Scenario Planning for the Future of Work (Report)Dec 17, 2020
+Enhancing Inclusive Employee Experiences: Scenario Planning for the Future of Work (Tool)Dec 17, 2020

 In a post-pandemic economy, the employee experience is more important than ever before for organizational success.
 This experience must be rooted in empathy and inclusion to attract and retain women across multiple intersecting identities and experiences.